erzaliator/theme-tester/calendar.md

 ---
+layout: page
-title: CALENDAR PAGE
+title: Calendar
+permalink: /calendar/
 ---

 # Calendar

-weekly schedule here
+This is the content of the calendar page.